Bouchout Castle

 At about 1300, the Donjon tower of Bouchout Castle was erected by Daniel van Bouchout, a knight who fought gloriously at the Battle of Worringen.
-In the 15th and 16th century, Bouchout Castle was owned by the Van der Marck and van Sevenbergen sayd Transylvanus families.
+In the 15th and 16th centuries, Bouchout Castle was owned by the Van der Marck and van Sevenbergen sayd Transylvanus families.
 The castle fell into disrepair due to lack of maintenance, while the Spanish dominance and the iconoclastic fury further worsened its condition.

-The first major renovation was performed by Christoffel d'Assonville at about 1600.
+The first major renovation was performed by Christoffel d'Assonville in about 1600.
 The rectangular medieval Bouchout Castle was surrounded by a large pond and could only be reached by a long drawbridge.
-At the end of the 17th century, Peter-Ferdinand Roose transformed the castle into a Renaissance "Chateau de Bouchout", surrounded with French ornamental gardens.
-Unfortunately, the castle was partly destroyed during the French Revolution period (1800–1830).
-Again, the castle was restored in 1832 by count Amadeus de Beauffort, who gave Bouchout Castle its current neo-Gothic appearance.
+At the end of the 17th century, Peter-Ferdinand Roose transformed the castle into a Renaissance "Chateau de Bouchout", surrounded by French ornamental gardens.
+The castle was partly destroyed during the French Revolution period (1800–1830).
+Again, the castle was restored in 1832 by Count Amadeus de Beauffort, who gave Bouchout Castle its current neo-Gothic appearance.